zfranklyn/ava-api/readme.md

 Participants text a number, and receive a custom link to a semi-completed form

 3. Manual Add
-User can add a participant manually into the system.
+User can add a participant manually into the system

 ### Send Messages